Coronavirus information for students

 What if I am signed up for a class that can't be taught online?

-- If you are dropped from a cancelled class, you can work with your academic advisor to choose another class to fill in your schedule for spring term.
+- If you are dropped from a cancelled class, you can work with your academic advisor to choose another class to fill in your schedule.

 How does remote learning work?